brianom95/brianom95.github.io/_posts/2022-07-06-wicklow-way.md

 Individually difficult, and when combined in one month they almost broke me.
 However, it was more spiritually fulfilling than I had anticipated.
 A personal triathlon, spanning the whole country and stoking memories of all my past adventures.
 Each phase deeply significant to me and representative of my journey up to now.
 A closing of chapters, and a fitting farewell to the places and hobbies that were my life.
 An odyssey both beautiful and terrifying.

-This is a writeup of Phase 2: The Wicklow Way
+This is Phase 2: The Wicklow Way

 <p align="center" width="100%">
     <img width="500" src="/images/malin0.jpeg">